 Although YeastyBeasty RTU was created mainly as a topical application for yeast infested skin, feet, skin folds, and the like - it contains benefits contributed by essential oils that are not limited to yeast alone.
 Lavender is soothing and anti-inflammatory to the skin, while also antibacterial and antifungal.
 Rosemary Verbenone is a milder version of Rosemary that contributes great antimicrobial and antioxidant properties.
 Helichrysum is an amazing healer of all tissues, and contributes to the resolution of most difficult cases.
 Lemongrass also contributes powerful antifungal and antimicrobial properties.
 Geranium has long been known as beneficial to many skin conditions.
 Oregano, Thyme, and Melaleuca alternifolia are incredibly helpful to fungal, yeast, and bacterial conditions - and when used properly are not harmful or irritating to animals or their skin.
 Myrrh has been known for its help in repair and soothing of the skin.
 Copaiba magnifies other essential oils, and is also known to have antifungal benefits as well as contributing powerful anti-inflammatory properties.
 Frankincense is also very beneficial to skin health, as well as anti-tumoral.
 Clove contributes anti-oxidant, antimicrobial, and most importantly topical anesthetic properties.
 Cypress increases circulation, supports the body's defenses, and aids in the removal of the by-products of healing.
 Basil has supported anti-histamine responses.
 Lemon is antimicrobial and also contributes brightening and cleansing properties that help to remove the staining of chronic licking and chewing.
 Black Spruce has often contributed corticosteroid-like properties clinically - and is often a cornerstone for our ability to eliminate the use of steroids for our patients.
 Peppermint can calm itch, is anti-inflammatory, and also seems to help drive other essential oils deeper into tissues for more effect.
 Melissa essential oil is highly regarded as one of the most anti-histamine in action - and we see it contribute to a wide variety of healing, especially in difficult and chronic cases.
 And finally, Cinnamon Leaf is milder than Cinnamon Bark - and contributes antimicrobial, anti-inflammatory, and topical anesthetic properties.

 Combined these essential oils create an amazing synergistic effect - which supports comfort, healing, a stronger immune system, as well as the death of yeast, bacteria, and fungus.
-The RTU (Ready To Use) blend is properly diluted to allow for the application to the skin of feet, armpits, skin folds, and other delicate and irritated areas.
+The RTU (Ready To Use) blend is properly diluted to allow for direct application right out of the bottle; to the skin of feet, armpits, skin folds, and other delicate and irritated areas.
 A NEAT (undiluted) version is also provided - and it intended for addition to shampoos, washes, water mists, or for experienced aromatherapists to dilute to their needed concentration for a client.
 Neither YeastyBeasty blend is intended for diffusion.

 There are several promising and published studies on the benefits of essential oils for dermatitis.
 This study HERE - shows how well blends containing Neroli, Lavender, Oregano, Marjoram, Peppermint, and Helichrysum did for yeast related dermatitis in a group of dogs.
 This study compared the dogs with those treated traditionally - and recurrence of symptoms were noted in the traditionally treated dogs, and not in the essential oil treated dogs.